DSSGxUK/s23_deforestation_exp/create_fcc_map/README.md

 ## Points to note

 - The script requires significant compute, depending on the size of the input.
-The major time is spent cropping the region of interest.
+The majority of the time is spent cropping the region of interest.
 Running it on the whole of Brazil required about 24 GB of memory, taking about 4 to 6 hours on a single CPU.
 Hence, it is better to schedule it on a cluster.
 The job file for the same has also been provided and can be run as follows:

   ```bash
   sbatch job.exp